What is Term Insurance?

 Losing a breadwinner can have serious consequences for the entire family.
 They might suddenly come face-to-face with the fact that there is a huge loan on the house they're living in, and now they’re required to pay it off.
 As they move on with their lives, they realize that there are everyday needs, monthly bills to be paid off - and without your income, they cannot do that.
 Next, come the school fees, sudden healthcare expenses, and even the fact that there aren’t enough savings to fund your kids’ higher education.

 This could mean that your family gives up on their dreams, loses their current lifestyle - and makes long-term compromises because there’s a shortage of cash.
-What if there was a simple, easy way to ensure this doesn’t happen?
+How do you ensure this doesn’t happen?
+Is there a way?
 Yes - we’re speaking about term insurance.